Serviam-Care-Network/seniorvu-take-home-exercise/README.md

 # Your Mission

 Hello Developer!
-For this exercise we'd like you to carve out 2 hours and create a single page app (SPA) using the [SeniorVu SDK](https://github.com/softvu/seniorvu-sdk) amd the front-end framework of your choice.
+For this exercise we'd like you to carve out 2 hours and create a single page app (SPA) using the [SeniorVu SDK](https://github.com/softvu/seniorvu-sdk) and the front-end framework of your choice.

 > Hey this is important!
 We hope you can spend about two hours on this project.
 If you can finish faster -- great!
 > If not, limit yourself and don't spend much longer than 2 hours MAX.
 Explain any extra work you would do in a